Teen Substance Use Problems: Choosing a Treatment ProgramSkip to the navigation

 - Promotion of interests: The program needs to provide leisure or recreational time when your teen can pursue a hobby or interest.
 A leisure activity that can be continued after treatment will help him or her have something healthy to do rather than use alcohol or drugs.

 - Special services: Special services such as mental health services, vocational help, and counseling need to be part of the program.
-If your teen has other conditions, such as depression, attention deficit hyperactivity disorder (ADHD) , post-traumatic stress disorder , or anxiety disorder , treatment for those conditions needs to be started during substance abuse treatment.
+If your teen has other conditions, such as depression, attention deficit hyperactivity disorder (ADHD) , post-traumatic stress disorder , or anxiety disorder , treatment for those conditions needs to be started during substance misuse treatment.

 - Urine drug screens: The program needs to require that your teen not use drugs during treatment.
 Random urine drug screens can be used to monitor teens during treatment and even in an aftercare program.

-- Relapse prevention: Relapse (returning to alcohol or drug use) is common after treatment for substance abuse.
+- Relapse prevention: Relapse (returning to alcohol or drug use) is common after treatment for substance misuse.
 Teen programs need to help the teen develop a plan for dealing with drug cravings, high-risk situations, and relapse.

 - Aftercare: Most relapses occur within the first 3 months after treatment.
 An aftercare program that keeps the teen involved and around people who are staying drug-free (recovering) helps lower the chance that he or she will relapse.
 If your teen commits to aftercare for 12 to 24 months, he or she will be less likely to relapse.